Thoughts while watching old TPHS Wind Ensemble videos and listening to the Man of La Mancha soundtrack

 4. Okay...can I just say that ever since Spotify came out with the "Discover Weekly" playlists, they've been KILLING IT?!
 Whoever codes that stuff should get a medal.
 I used to be really opposed to remixes (why would you ruin a perfectly good song?) but I've found so many good ones lately and I can't help but wonder what kind of algorithm they're using.
 And it's almost effortless.
 I like SoundCloud, but I don't really have the patience for it because you need to use it actively.
 Spotify is a little more chill; you just drop some of your favorite songs in a playlist and listen.

 5. A new season of This Is Life with Lisa Ling started last month and I'm so excited!
-I've already rewatched the entire first season on Netflix.
-It's really an amazing show, and it covers so many little-known nuances of human life.
+I've already rewatched the entire first season on Netflix in preparation.
+It's a really amazing show; it discusses so many little-known nuances of human life in America.
 I'd recommend it to anyone.
-Lisa Ling is also such an inspiration; she's a extraordinary journalist and a mainstream professional success in the Asian-American community.
-There's something very authentic and very inherently compassionate about her, and even though good journalism values objectivity, she exhibits a very genuine connection to her work. #TBT to the time I ran halfway across campus in heels from performing in an orchestra concert just to listen to her lecture in Campbell, and then got completely starstruck when I went to talk to her.
+Lisa Ling is also such an inspiration, as both an extraordinary journalist and a mainstream professional success in the Asian-American community.
+There's something very authentic and very inherently compassionate about her, and she exhibits such a genuine connection to her work that it gets you really emotionally invested in the pieces she does. #tbt to the time I ran halfway across campus in heels from performing in an orchestra concert just to listen to her lecture in Campbell, and then got completely starstruck when I went to talk to her.

 7. One of my friends half-jokingly told me I was "cocky...but in an attractive way."
 And while I'm not particularly offended by that, I don't think I've ever heard myself described that way.
 And it makes me wonder if I actually am cocky (I don't think I am, but then again, few people do) or if the fact that I'm very opinionated and direct is interpreted differently because I'm a girl.
 Kind of how assertive women are often labeled as "bitchy," when they say and do the same things men do.
 But if there's one thing I've learned in my 21 years (almost 22, whaaat), it's that if you don't advocate for yourself—be it your race, your gender, your abilities, or your work ethic—no one will.